8base/old-documentation/8base-console/authentication.md

 {% endcode-tabs %}

 ##### Setting Environment Variables
-To set environment variables that can be accessed from within custom functions, open up your workspace and navigate to `Settings > Environment Variables`.
+To set environment variables that can get accessed from within custom functions, open up your workspace, and navigate to `Settings > Environment Variables`.
 Here, any key-value pair may be securely stored and accessed from within your functions at `process.env.<ENV_VARIABLE_KEYNAME>`.

 ![Environment variables manager in the 8base Management Console](../.gitbook/assets/openid-env-variables.png)

 ##### Troubleshooting
-If you're unable to get the authentication provider to work and are receiveing a "Not Authorized" error message, you may need to update the associated role and its API permissions.
+If you're unable to get the authentication provider to work and are receiving a "Not Authorized" error message, you may need to update the associated role and its API permissions.
 You can do this by first ensuring that the configured provider has an associated role, like *Guest*.
 Next, navigate to `Settings > Roles > [ROLE_NAME] > Data` and ensure that the role is enabled for the *Get Token* function call.